 You retire, you die,” says fundraiser and administrator Barry Palmer, with dark humour.
 He’s prepared to concede that he has sold his real estate business and has moved on since his two-year tenure as the first Australian to serve as international president of the Lions Club, then Chairman of the Lions International Foundation, between 2013 and 2015 – but “just sideways”.

 Palmer joined the Lions Club in 1976 and says his motivation was that he felt lucky in his own life.
 Awarded an Order of Australia earlier this year, the most recent of numerous accolades including the Australian Medal, and the Australian Childhood Cancer Research and the Spastic Centre of New South Wales Award, the tireless septuagenarian says he’s now more involved in ad hoc committees, looking at issues in organisations and how to do things better.

 Currently he’s administrator of a US$2 million international genomic project for treating children’s cancer, in partnership with Sydney’s Garvan Institute.
 “It could change the outcome dramatically for children with cancer.
 I’m just very proud of the Lions that they’re prepared to take on this challenge that governments won’t take on, because there’s no votes in children,” he says.

 He also recently set up another foundation to address the deficit in shelters for women and children in need, since public funding has been reallocated, pointing out that the Lions’ 27,000-strong Australian membership base makes the organisation financially powerful and effective.

 “I told my daughter I’m living to 100,” he says of his tireless reserves of energy.
 “There’s still a lot of dreams to fulfil, and I’ve got projects with the Lions that could change the future.”

 Do your passions define your today and tomorrow?
-Make sure your finances can keep up.
-Request a callback from a financial adviser.
+Make sure your finances can keep up - speak to your financial adviser.

 This Information current as at 29/11/2016.